tianhaoz95/cs260proj/README.md

 - [x] ~~Change the background to gradient~~
 - [ ] Add admin console and authentication for it
 - [ ] Populate homepage
+- [ ] Add some restriction to comment to prevent trolls
 - [ ] Should probabaly disable cache at some point
 - [ ] Add image checking
 - [ ] Add mobile support (shouldn't take too long)